 Our Passion

-These foster kids need to know people care about them and that there is a God who loves and protects them.
-That's what the Royal Family KIDS camp (RFKC) is all about.
+Foster children need to know people care about them and that there is a God who loves and protects them.
+They need to know they are not forgotten, they are valued, and they are not a burden.
+That's what the Royal Family KIDS camp (RFK) is all about.
 For one week in the summer, foster kids can escape the dark trauma of the past and learn that, with God's help, their future can be bright.

-So, we have set two Royal Family goals for 2025.
-The first is to provide the fantastic RFK Camp week for 50 campers this July.
-And secondly, we hope to spread the news of RFKC to other churches and help them catch the vision of RFKC and eventually sponsor their own camp.
+As a leadership team, we have two principle Royal Family goals for 2025.
+The first is to provide a loving and safe week of camp, full of positive memories, for 50 campers this July.
+Secondly, we hope to spread the news of RFK to other churches and help them catch the vision of RFKC and eventually sponsor their own camp.
+Our vision can only progress as we mobilize the local church to come alongside the ministry.

-If we do these two things right, all of us working together can change the lives of the thousands of foster kids right here in North Carolina.
-So come along on the journey and be a part of this great work God has given us.
+If we do these two things right, all of us working together can change the lives of the thousands of foster children right here in North Carolina through the power of the Holy Spirit and by the faithful hand of God.
+We invite you to come along on the journey and be a part of this great work God has given us.

 Life is Stacked Against Them